LeandroCaniglia/Writings/Supporting Pragmas.md

   ^(literals size >= 2 and: [(literals at: 2) = 0])
     ifTrue: [literals at: 1]
 ```
 Note that the method will answer with `nil` if it has no pragma.
-Note also that the same trick will work if you decide to add support for multiple pragmas.

 Final words
 --
 The simple case I've depicted here is for adding support to _unary_ pragmas.
 You might want to allow for _binary_ and _keyword_ pragmas as well.
 The idea is the same.
 Just keep reading more tokens in **Task 3**, until `$>` is reached.
 Take a look at how Pharo does this for inspiration, starting at `RBParser >> parsePragma`.
 Then adapt the idea to your case.

+If you decide to add support for multiple pragmas, note that the same trick we used in **Task 4** will work.
+You only need to move the `0` right after the last injection in the literal frame.